benplumley/Notes/Semester 2/Analytical Maths.md

 A matrix is in row echelon form if all rows consisting of only zeroes are at the bottom of the matrix and each row has at least as many leading zeroes as the row above it.

 **Guassian Elimination**
+The Gaussian elimination algorithm turns a square matrix into upper triangular form, and a non-square matrix into row echelon form.
 1. Put all zero rows to the bottom.
 2. Move the row with the least first zeroes to the top. a_ij is the first non-zero element.
 3. For each non-zero element in column j, by multiplying row i by a constant and adding the rows, make column j all zeroes.
 4. Remove the top row and columns 0 through j.
 Repeat from step 1 until the matrix has just one element.
 5. Add the removed rows back in.
 This is now in upper triangular form.
 Its determinant is the product of the leading diagonal.

 A matrix in upper triangular form in a system of equations can be solved easily for the last row, with the result from this substituted into the next row, and so on until all variables have values.

 **Linear Dependence**